jasonclark/oembed-this/README.md

 ## OembedThis: An Oembed Utility

-This is a utility app built around an HTML form and PHP functions that check for an Oembed endpoint and returns HTML embed code for various popular web sites.
+This is a utility app built around an HTML form and PHP functions that check for an Oembed endpoint and return HTML embed code for various popular web sites.

-To use it, find the URL of an item on web site.
+To use it, find the URL of an item on a web site.
 Pass the URL into the form to check for an Oembed service and get embed code.
 This is open data...

 Currently supported sites include: